jens-daniel-mueller/emlr_obs_v_XXX/README.md

 ## Scientific scope

 The code in this repository is intended to estimate anthropogenic carbon in the ocean based on the eMLR(C*) method.
+Two separate template versions exist to be run on observational or synthetic data from a ocean BGC model.

 # General instructions